Cloud Security

 Share

-The compliance-as-code pitch is clean.
-Stop chasing screenshots, encode the rules in machine-readable policy, run them in CI/CD, and let the policy engine produce the audit artefact as a side effect of the build.
-Every cloud-security vendor with a marketing team has sold this since at least 2023.
-The Wiz Academy explainer from April 2026 is a representative version of the genre — definitional, benefit-focused, light on what the engineering actually looks like.
+This is the gap between the pitch and the production.
+The pitch — encode the rules, run them in CI, let the engine produce the audit artefact as a side effect — has been sold by every cloud-security vendor since 2023.
+The Wiz Academy explainer from April 2026 is the representative version.
+Definitional, benefit-focused, almost silent on what the engineering actually looks like.

-The engineering reality is less tidy.
-Most organisations claiming compliance-as-code are running Open Policy Agent in advisory mode, surface a Rego library on GitHub, and still produce the audit evidence by hand.
-The library exists.
-It is not enforced at deploy.
-The auditor still asks for a screenshot.
-The differentiator between organisations that have shipped compliance-as-code and organisations that have bought the marketing is not the policy library.
-It is the evidence pipeline.
+The engineering reality is messier.
+Most organisations claiming compliance-as-code are running Open Policy Agent in advisory mode, surface a Rego library on GitHub, and still hand-produce the audit evidence at quarter-end.
+The library is real.
+The enforcement is not.
+The auditor still asks for the screenshot.
+The line between organisations that have shipped compliance-as-code and organisations that have bought the marketing is not the policy library.
+It is the evidence pipeline that hangs off the end of it.

 Key takeaways